RAAC Remediation: Risks, Assessment and Management

 RAAC is a lightweight form of concrete used in roof, floor, wall and panel construction in buildings built predominantly between the mid-1950s and late 1980s.
 While structurally effective at the time, modern inspection and research indicate deterioration and a risk of sudden failure, particularly when exposed to moisture or subjected to inadequate maintenance.

-Managing the presence of RAAC, particularly in commercial roofing, is now a key priority for duty holders and building owners across the UK.
+Managing the presence of RAAC, particularly in an educational setting, is now a key priority for duty holders and building owners across the UK.
 We deliver reinforced autoclaved aerated concrete solutions that identify, assess and remediate RAAC safely and in line with current structural engineering guidance.

 Technical RAAC Surveys and Condition Assessment